cameronangliss/vgc-bench/README.md

 # 👨‍💻 How to use

-NOTE: Unless you're playing your policy on the live servers with [play.py](vgc_bench/play.py), you must run your own localhost showdown server with `node pokemon-showdown start --no-security` from the pokemon-showdown directory (done automatically if using bash scripts).
+NOTE: Unless you're playing your policy on the live Pokémon Showdown servers with [play.py](vgc_bench/play.py), you must locally host your own server by running `node pokemon-showdown start <PORT> --no-security` from `pokemon-showdown/` (done automatically if using bash scripts).

 All `.py` files in `vgc_bench/` are scripts and (with the exception of [scrape_data.py](vgc_bench/scrape_data.py)) have helpful `--help` text.
 By contrast, all `.py` files in `vgc_bench/src/` are not scripts, and are not intended to be run standalone.